About Scout of the Year

-The Scout of the Year Award is an award to recognise a person or project that has contributed exceptionally to Scouting and the wider community.
+The Scout of the Year Award celebrates youth members in Scouting who have contributed exceptionally to Scouting and made a difference in their wider community.

-- Congratulates and recognises Youth Members who make a difference in their community and in Scouting;
+- Congratulates and recognises youth members who make a difference in their community and in Scouting

-- Empowers Youth Members to further develop themselves and their community;
+- Empowers youth members to further develop themselves and their community

 - Raises the profile of Scouts NSW as a Youth Leading, Adult Supporting Organisation

-- Inspires Youth Members to fulfil the purpose of Scouting: ‘as responsible citizens and as members of their local, national and international communities’;
+- Inspires youth members to fulfil the purpose of Scouting: ‘as responsible citizens and as members of their local, national and international communities’

 - Raises awareness of the UN Sustainable Development Goals (Scouts for SDGs)